 Iliac vein compression syndrome, also known as May-Thurner syndrome, is a serious medical condition that affects between 18-49% of people with deep vein thrombosis.
 Left unmanaged, iliac vein compression syndrome significantly increases your risk of a blood clot or more serious health problems.
-The vascular and vein experts at Hamilton Vascular in Webster, Sugar Land, Round Rock, and San Antonio, Texas, specialize in diagnosing and treating iliac vein compression.
+The vascular and vein experts at Hamilton Vascular in Webster, Sugar Land, Round Rock, Katy, and San Antonio, Texas, specialize in diagnosing and treating iliac vein compression.
 If you’re concerned about your risk, make an appointment by calling the office nearest you or clicking the online booking tool today.

 Iliac vein compression syndrome is a serious medical condition that affects two of the blood vessels that run down your legs.
 Your blood vessels carry blood to all areas of your body.
 Your arteries transport blood away from your heart and your veins bring it back.

 Some people have arteries and veins that criss-cross.
 Usually, this isn’t a problem, but if you have iliac vein compression syndrome, it may prevent blood flow.

 With iliac vein compression syndrome, your right iliac artery squeezes your left iliac vein where they meet in your pelvis.
 Because of this pressure, blood cannot flow freely through your left iliac vein.